Is It Bad To Have A Lot Of Credit Cards With Zero Balances

 Your spending habits also play a crucial role in determining the number of credit cards you should have.
 If you are someone who is disciplined with your spending and always pay off your balance in full every month, having multiple credit cards may not be a problem.

 In this case, you can take advantage of various rewards and benefits offered by different credit card companies.
 However, if you tend to overspend and carry balances on your cards, it would be best to limit the number of credit cards you have.
-Having too many credit cards can make it tempting to overspend and accumulate debt, leading to a negative impact on your credit score.

 3. Overall Financial Responsibility